 To Finalize It

 When it boils down to figuring out what to wear to a barn wedding, knowing what to wear is just as important as knowing not what to wear.
-You might be full of surprises if this is your first time attending a barn wedding.

-Remember to keep it light and airy.
-Think light and simple instead of sleek and structured.
-Minimize the glitz and sparkle and choose brightly colored dresses (or jumpsuits) instead, maybe with a print, maybe with ruffles and delicate detailing.
+Minimize the glitz and sparkle and choose brightly colored dresses (or jumpsuits) instead, maybe with a print, ruffles, and delicate detailing.